crymansqua/TeamUp/README.md

 4. StartServices:Onceinstalled,starttheApacheandMySQLservicesfromthe XAMPP control panel.
 Ensure that both services are running.

  Step 2: Setting Up the Database for "Team Up"
-1. AccessingphpMyAdmin
+- AccessingphpMyAdmin
-● Open your web browser and navigate to http://localhost/phpmyadmin.
+ - Open your web browser and navigate to http://localhost/phpmyadmin.
-● Log in using the default username root and leave the password field empty.
+ - Log in using the default username root and leave the password field empty.
-2. CreatingtheDatabase
+- CreatingtheDatabase
-● Click on the "Databases" tab in phpMyAdmin.
+ - Click on the "Databases" tab in phpMyAdmin.
+ - Enter a name for your database, such as teamup, and click "Create".
+-  ImportingDatabaseSchema
-● Enter a name for your database, such as teamup, and click "Create".
-3. ImportingDatabaseSchema ● If you have a database schema file (SQL file), click on the "Import" tab.
+ - If you have a database schema file (SQL file), click on the "Import" tab.
-● Choose your SQL file containing the schema for the projects, project_members, project_skills, skills, users, and user_skills tables.
+ - Choose your SQL file containing the schema for the projects, project_members, project_skills, skills, users, and user_skills tables.
-● Click "Go" to import the schema into your teamup database.
+ -Click "Go" to import the schema into your teamup database.
 Configuring the Project
-1. DatabaseConnection
+- DatabaseConnection
-● Open the db_connection.php file in your project's directory.
+ - Open the db_connection.php file in your project's directory.
-● Update the database connection details ($servername, $username,$password, $database) to match your XAMPP MySQL settings.
+ - Update the database connection details ($servername, $username,$password, $database) to match your XAMPP MySQL settings.

 ## Database Connection
 The database connection file (db_connection.php) establishes a connection to the MySQL database using the provided credentials.
 If the connection fails, an error message is displayed.